lob/lob-address-elements/README.md

 </body>
 </html>
 ```
 Embed the Lob Address Elements library immediately before the closing &lt;body&gt; tag.
-Configure and customize using the `data.lob.*` attribute pattern.
+Configure and customize using the `data-lob-*` attribute pattern.
 For your convenience, Lob hosts a minified version at `cdn.lob.com`.
 ```
 <!DOCTYPE html>
 <html>